hexops/machengine.org/content/core/migrations/_index.md

 To learn more about Mach's library stability guarantees, check out the [libraries overview](../../pkg) page.
 This page provides migration guides for Mach libraries-walking you through how to update your code to the latest version.

+## mach.core: migration to new 'Mach Module' system

+`mach.core` is migrating to a new Mach' module system API design.
+To upgrade, you can follow the [getting started](../getting-started) guide to see how a basic project looks and upgrade your code accordingly.

+Because the build API is much simpler (no more `CoreApp`), `mach-core-starter-project` is officially deprecated in favor of that getting started guide,

 ## mach.core: package URL change (2024-03-06)

 As part of [#1165](https://github.com/hexops/mach/issues/1165) mach-core is now part of the Mach standard library.
 The code now lives in https://github.com/hexops/mach and can be imported as `@import("mach").core`.